-Table 30: Storage temperature for batteries and the pedelec
+Table 26: Storage temperature for batteries and the pedelec

-- √ Temperatures under -10 °C or over +40 °C must generally be avoided. - ✓ Storage at about 10 °C to 20 °C is beneficial to a long battery life. - ✓ Store pedelec, on-board computer, battery and charger separately.
+- ✓ Temperatures under -5 °C or over +40 °C must generally be avoided. - ✓ Storage at about 10 °C to 20 °C is beneficial to a long battery life. - ✓ Store pedelec, on-board computer, battery and charger separately. - ✓ Store batteries in rooms with smoke detectors and not near flammable or easily flammable substances and not near sources of heat.